GitHub Copilot Review 2026 - AI Code Assistant

 What is GitHub Copilot?

-GitHub Copilot is an AI-powered developer tool that provides contextualized assistance throughout the software development lifecycle, from code completions and chat in the IDE to code explanations on GitHub.
+GitHub Copilot is an AI-powered developer tool that provides contextualized assistance throughout the software development lifecycle, from inline code suggestions and chat in the IDE to code explanations and answers on GitHub.
 It integrates with leading editors (VS Code, Visual Studio, JetBrains, Neovim) and is natively built into GitHub.
-Developers using Copilot report up to 75% higher job satisfaction and are up to 55% more productive at writing code.
+Developers using Copilot report up to 75% higher job satisfaction and 55% more productivity.

 Who is eligible to access GitHub Copilot for free?

 GitHub Copilot Free is available to individual developers with limited functionality (2,000 completions and 50 chat requests per month).
 Users assigned a Copilot Business or Enterprise seat are not eligible.
-Verified students, teachers, and maintainers of popular open source projects get free access to Copilot Pro.
+Users with existing Pro subscriptions, trials, or verified OSS/student/faculty/MVP accounts may elect to use Free instead.

 GitHub Copilot Integrations